Scientists

 The SB bridges information from the motor, sensory, and memory association areas of the body and brain.
 This is crucial to understanding how one thinks and behaves.
 The experience teaches awareness of how this synergy shifts and alters perception.
 The result is that brain function improves.
 More importantly, the heart expands, peace returns, and the SB helps navigate responses to circumstances.

-The Wellness Through Movement (WTM) physical education lessons (Part II) are based on developmental movement and the Feldenkrais® methods.
-The Sensory Body (SB) sense is a type of “perception.”
-The SB is a sixth sense aware of the three-dimensional structure of the body-mind.
+The Wellness Through Movement (WTM) physical education lessons (Advanced Lessons) are based on developmental movement and the Feldenkrais® work.
+The Sensory Body (SB) sense is a type of physicalness of “perception.”
+The SB is a kind of sixth sense aware of the three-dimensional structure of the body-mind.
 Some scientists call the sense, “body-ownership.”
-The SB senses body-form that causes identity of self and perception.
+The SB senses body-form that contributes to the identity of self and perception.
 For children, this motor sense is not just a feeling of muscles and bones.
-It involves physical conversations of emotional and mental processing.
+The inner structure senses a physicalness of conversations from emotional and mental patterns of processing.

-The effective ways to use the Sensory Body: Six Body-to-Brain Strategies.
+The effective strategies to teach the Sensory Body: Six Body-to-Brain Strategies.

 Note: To connect with the Sensory Body, do not engage in any movements if you feel discomfort in your body.
 In the Sensory Body, you should never experience pain, discomfort, or strain.
 Focus on doing less, feel pleasure.